ChristoWolf/ChristoWolf/README.md

 In my spare time, I like to work on open source projects, familiarize myself with interesting technologies and improve my knowledge about software testing.

-## Upcoming events

-I will be presenting a talk at [this year's AutomationSTAR conference](https://automation.eurostarsoftwaretesting.com/)!
-You can find information about the talk [here](https://automation.eurostarsoftwaretesting.com/event/2023/unit-testing-for-test-automation-engineers/).

 ## Programming languages

 Ordered alphabetically.
 Mark-up, data-format and query languages are excluded.